Melof10/churrasco-challenge/README.md

 ## Envinroment setup

+1) Create application.properties in project

-1) Copy application_example.properties to application.properties and fill with database credentials.
+2) Copy application_example.properties to application.properties and fill with database credentials.